Pooja444/Pooja444/README.md

 My name is Pooja Kulkarni and I am currently pursuing my MS degree in Computer Science at Arizona State University.
 I have 3+ years of work experience.
 I am very passionate about Computer Science and Software Engineering. 🤓 💻

+Recently I have started contributing to the open source community.
+So far I have raised 6 pull requests, contributing to 5 repositories and I am absolutely loving it!! 😍🙌🏻

 ✨ Checkout my website here ✨ [poojakulkarni.dev](https://www.poojakulkarni.dev/)

-✨ Connect with me on LinkedIn! ✨ https://www.linkedin.com/in/poojakulkarni562/
+✨ Connect with me on LinkedIn! ✨ [poojakulkarni562](https://www.linkedin.com/in/poojakulkarni562/)

+✨ Checkout my blogs on Medium ✨ [@poojakulkarni562](https://medium.com/@poojakulkarni562)

 <!--